 H D Rawlings is sold to R White & Sons

 R White & Sons of Camberwell acquired H D Rawlings in 1891.
 The business was incorporated as a limited company at this time.
 The Rawlings brand continued as the premium offering alongside the standard market R White’s soft drinks.

-Henry Doo Rawlings retired from the business, but was appointed vice chairman of Meredith & Drew, a biscuit manufacturer.
+Henry Doo Rawlings retired from the business to become vice chairman of Meredith & Drew, a biscuit manufacturer.

-H D Rawlings advertised that it could supply up to 120,000 stone bottles of ginger beer within a few hours notice in 1892.
+H D Rawlings claimed that it could supply up to 120,000 stone bottles of ginger beer within a few hours notice in 1892.
 The Rawlings factory was on Neate Street, Camberwell by 1894.

 Henry Doo Rawlings died from erysipelas in Paris in 1904.
 He left an estate valued at over £47,000.